My Approach to Helping

 I am a Licensed Professional Clinical Counselor (#4677), licensed by the California Board of Behavioral Sciences.

-I am particularly skilled and interested in working with clients with co-occurring mental health and substance abuse issues (whether in active drug or alcohol addiction or in recovery).
+I am particularly skilled and interested in working with clients with co-occurring mental health and substance abuse issues (whether in active drug or alcohol addiction or in recovery), and people with a history of trauma.
 I also love working with women!
 However, I welcome all types of clients and enjoy having a variety in my practice!

 What I Love about Being a Psychotherapist